swayechateau/devsetup/README.md

-# Development Enviroment Setup (Tranquility)
+# Tranquility (Development Enviroment Setup)

 TODO:
 - Rename repo to Tranquility
 - Create Documentation on how to use scripts or cli executable and project structure
 - Create system specific scripts

+## Introduction

+One of the pain points when getting a new system or having to rebuild an old system for development, is getting the enviroment set up just right!

-Repo to store all scripts to setup development environments I use, as this is open source, feel free to use if any of the scripts help
+Tranquility as it's name suggests is a project to give you peace of mind to automate the dev setup process, by storing scripts to install common development tools most (if not all) environments use.
+Feel free to use any of the scripts help should they be of use to you, no need to credit, just use 😉

-Currently the client systems I use are:
+Currently the project is focused on the client/server systems I use:

 - Windows 10/11
 - Mac Os
 - Fedora
 - Debian
 - Arch

-Considering adding Server scripts for

 - Rocky OS (Centos Successor)

 ## Current apps to install